STEELISI/SENMO/README.md

 Authors: Rajat Tandon, Pithayuth Charnsethikul, Ishank Arora, Dhiraj Murthy, and Jelena Mirkovic

-The classification framework SENMO (SENsitive content on venMO) classifies a Venmo transaction note as one or more of the sensitive categories from Table 1.
+The classification framework SENMO (SENsitive content on venMO) classifies a Venmo transaction note as one or more of the sensitive categories from Table 1 of the paper (shown below as well).
 A note could also be classified as NON (non-sensitive), if it does not contain any sensitive information.

+Category Description Example
+ADU Adult “sexual pleasures”
+LGB LGBTQ “gay rights activist”
+HEA Health “For aids treatment.
+Get well soon”
+DAG Drugs/alcohol/ gambling “for the weed that we gon smoke” POL Political opinions “Bush did 9/11”
+RET Race/ethnicity “Acting like a black man!!”
+VCR Violence/crime “Aggravated assault in an uber”
+REL Relations “Your half of the divorce”
+LOC Location “Train Rome to Salerno”
+NON Non-sensitive "hair styling for photo shoot"

 This repository includes the basic version of the tools SENMO and SENMO-npre.
 The code here demonstrates the results presented in Table 13 of the paper for SENMO and SENMO-npre.